oldgiova/home-monitor/README.md

 ```
 or use the systemd script inside get-temperature folder

+Another way of doing it is to use DHT11 sensor.
+Use get-environment/main.py script

 ----------------------
 ## Light timer
 A raspberry pi that controls a relay board for switch light on and off